FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Virtualization/Virtualization methods/Container.md

 **Term**: Container

-**Definition**: An isolated environment that bundles an application and its dependencies, running on a shared [OS](Operating%20System.md) kernel but separated from other containers.
+**Definition**: An isolated environment that bundles an application and its dependencies, running on a shared [OS](Operating%20System.md) [Kernel](../../Systems%20&%20Plaforms/Kernel.md) but separated from other containers.

 **Context/Example**: A web app packaged as a Docker container that you can run on any Linux machine with Docker installed, without worrying about library versions.